wr7/ly/readme.md

 ## Fork
 The upstream Ly hasn't been updated recently.
 Lye was made to add several bug fixes and features.

-I don't have enough time to rapidly work on Lye, but the long term plans of Lye are as follows:
+The long term plans of Lye are as follows:
  - Clean up code
    - Break up files
    - Break up functions